howsoai/howso-docs/source/user_guide/concepts.rst

 Conviction
 ----------

 The connection between IBL and information theory becomes apparent in the concept of **conviction**, which is a measure of surprisal.
-Conviction is the computed ratio of actual information to expected information, with a range of zero to infinity.
+Surprisal is a concept of information theory that describes how likely an event will be.
+For example, if an event A has a smaller probability of occurring than event B, you would be surprised if event A occurs.
+Howso's surprisal metric (conviction) is the computed ratio of actual information to expected information, i.e., a measure of how surprising an event is given what is expected to occur.
+Conviction has a range of zero to infinity.
 A conviction value of one is average, as the actual information is equal to the expected information.
 Convictions less than one indicate higher surprisal, as the actual information iss less than the expected information, while convictions greater than one indicate lower surprisal, since the actual information is higher than the expected information.

 Actual information is the amount of information that a data point actually adds when it is evaluated.
-Expected information is what the value of a new data point should be on average, given all knowledge of the data around it.
-For example, say you are again trying to make heart disease predictions, given historical heart disease data and a new patient's data is being analyzed.
+Expected information is what the value of a new data point should be on average, given all knowledge of the data.
+For example, say you are again trying to make heart disease predictions, given historical heart disease data, and a new patient's data is being analyzed.
-This patient has features very similar to historical data with positive prediction status.
-Thus, its expected heart disease prediction value is positive.
-Its actual information, though, is the true information about whether the patient has heart disease.
-If the patient does, in fact, have heart disease, then its conviction value would be around one, as its actual information is similar to its expected information.
+This patient's health history is very similar to other patients who had positive heart disease predictions.
+Thus, the patient would be expected to also have a positive heart disease prediction.
+The actual information, though, is the true information about whether the patient has heart disease in real life.
+If the patient does, in fact, have heart disease, then the conviction value of the positive prediction would be around one, as the patient's actual health information and diagnosis status are similar to what is expected.
-However, if the patient actually does not have heart disease, its actual value is not what was expected, so the conviction would be low, indicating a surprising outcome.
+However, if the patient actually does not have heart disease, the actual heart disease diagnosis prediction is not what was expected, so the conviction would be low, indicating a surprising outcome.
 While this is an example, the concept of surprisal, quantified by conviction, is prevalent throughout many of Howso's analysis capabilities and can be adapted for a variety of tools and use cases.

 Basic Workflows